 And as most of the economic stimulus is coming from dept for companies, this will add an extra layer of pressure on companies with not so stable finances and already bad balance sheets.
 Especially if the cash-flow was already low for companies before, this dept can risk the whole business.
 Low margins combined with high repayments can be a potentially dangerous combination.

 But not everything will go the “Top Dog’s way”.
 Social pressure and inequality concerns are already raising.
 So will also the social pressure rise.
 Concerns against these giants in the industry are fueling social media movements and are finally also leading to changing customer behavior.
-This might make it harder for big corporate to fully leverage their advantage out of this crisis but the final assessment can only be done after the virus passes and some years of normal business.
+This might make it harder for big corporations to fully leverage their advantage out of this crisis but the final assessment can only be done after the virus passes and some years of normal business.

 COVID-19 will have a big ability to change key aspects of our social life, economic development but also will have a big impact on the structures of global business.